 Looking for more Portland-area fun?
 Check out these resources:

 The Ultimate Guide to Portland Family Fun — A gigantic list of affordable, family-friendly activities, events, and attractions in Portland

-Pacific Northwest Summer Fairs & Festivals — A huge list of Oregon and Washington fairs, festivals, and special summer events
+Pacific Northwest Summer Fairs and Festivals — Huge updated list of fairs and festivals in and around the PNW

 This post may contain affiliate links.
 See the disclosure policy for more information.